 You can acquire experience by starting in an entry level position:

-If you want to work in the business side of medicine, either on the payer side or on the administrative side, you can start by joining a hospital committee or by taking your specialty organization courses on medical finance.
+If you want to work in the business side of medicine, either on the payer side or on the administrative side, you can start by joining a hospital committee or by taking your specialty organization courses on medical reimbursement.
 Some doctors choose to take the MBA route.
 All of these strategies can work.

 The key is to learn the language and processes that drive healthcare administration and business and to practice working with others to achieve demonstrable outcomes.
 Learn how you can better understand the business and/or regulatory side of medicine here.

 If your objective is to become a leader, you need to start by proving that you can lead.
 Surprisingly, this doesn't mean that you should demonstrate that you know how to intimidate people or boss them around.
 You need to start by making things work within your professional environment—and that means making agreements happen and making things run smoothly.
-When others can vouch for your leadership capabilities by saying that you are the person to turn to in times of need,you can confidently say that you have what it takes to be a leader.
+When others can vouch for your leadership capabilities by saying that you are the person to turn to in times of need, you can confidently say that you have what it takes to be a leader.

 In order to be paid to write, you have to prove that you can write well.
 This is a tough area to break into, but you can begin by working on a team to write an academic paper for a peer reviewed journal or by submitting an article to an online blog.
 You cannot expect to be paid to write until you have demonstrated that your writing is good enough for a company to pay you to write for them.
+Health and medical writing can be a lucrative field if you make your work valuable from a business perspective.

 You can get started by submitting an article to nonclinicaldoctors.com to see how an audience responds to your writing and also to use the article as a writing sample if you apply for a writing job.

-The world of utilization review is becoming more regulated.
+The world of pre-authorization and utilization review is becoming more regulated.
 Clinical practice or previous work on specialty guidelines is often an unofficial prerequisite for this type of work.
 A medical license or board certification is typically a requirement for medical review work.

 Consider serving on your hospital utilization committee or participating in your specialty guideline group if you are considering applying for a position in utilization review.
 See a list of chart review companies here.